DotNetAnalyzers/StyleCopAnalyzers/documentation/Configuration.md

 It is possible to define your preferred configuration once and reuse it across multiple independent projects.
 This involves rolling out your own NuGet package, which will contain the `stylecop.json` configuration and potentially a custom ruleset file.
-A custom `.props` file glues that configuration to any project that wil use the NuGet package.
+A custom `.props` file glues that configuration to any project that will use the NuGet package.

-Example nuspec file:
+Example `.nuspec` file:

 ```xml
 <?xml version="1.0"?>